40 Ainsworth Street

 In 1891 their son John William, 15, is a Fishmongers Boy and their son Harry, 13, is still at school.
 They have a lodger called Charles Webb, he’s a 25-year-old coal carter from Linton.

-Electoral registers between 1919 and 1935 show John William living at number 40 with his wife Evelyn.
+Electoral registers between 1919 and 1935 show John and Eveline continuing to live at number 40, before they move to 96 Hobart Road.